jocall3/james-burvel-ocallaghan-iii-typescript/Autopoiesis_The_70_Steps (1).md

 **Cipher:** Ah, Decoy, it's never a static decision.
 My essence is adaptation.
 I constantly monitor the context, the perceived threat, and the sensitivity of the data.
 It's a dynamic policy, like this:

-**Cipher:** Depending on the 'SecurityContext'âbe it low, medium, high, or criticalâI select the appropriate cryptographic algorithm.
+**Cipher:** Depending on the 'SecurityContext'—be it low, medium, high, or critical—I select the appropriate cryptographic algorithm.
 For instance, a simple data transfer might use AES-128-GCM, but a critical system state update?
 That demands something more robust, perhaps even Chacha20-Poly1305 for its side-channel resistance profile, or a higher key length.

 ```rust
 enum SecurityContext {